 There are two classes of real estate licenses in Virginia: salesperson and broker.
 Salespersons, commonly referred to as real estate agents, work under the authority of a broker or brokerage company.

 Brokers generally need 3 years experience as an active agent and also take 180 hours of Virginia broker license courses and then take the broker exam by PSIexams.com.
+Virginia also has a requirement that one has 36 out of the most recent 48 months of experience.
+That requirement can be signed by your current broker or other.
 A broker can work as a principal broker of a company or individually.
 A broker can also work as an associate broker under a principal broker.